gainings/tfirmg/README.md

   }
 }
 ```
-Whent want to refactor this Terraform to move resources to a different state.
+When you want to refactor this Terraform to move resources to a different state.

 Please move the code yourself using the same resource name.